 It is the obligation of the MTC to track and dispense only the amount allowed for a 14-day Supply.

-To obtain an annual Registration Card after receiving a temporary Registration Card, a caregiver must comply with 935 CMR 501.020(3) and complete the electronic registration process for review by the Commission.
+To obtain an annual Registration Card after receiving a temporary Registration Card, a caregiver shall comply with 935 CMR 501.020(3): Annual Caregiver Registration Card and complete the electronic registration process for review by the Commission.

 Annual Caregiver Registration Card.
 To obtain an annual Registration Card for a Personal Caregiver, a Registered Qualifying Patient shall submit, in a form and manner determined by the Commission, the following: